 What makes EFT stand out is its focus on emotions and how we manage and use them.
 This approach helps people understand their feelings and the feelings of those around them, leading to healthier and more fulfilling relationships.
 It’s not just about finding quick fixes; it’s about getting to the heart of the matter and creating lasting change.

-We can feel emotionally off balance when we do not feel important or connected to the most valuable person in our life, our intimate partner.
+Emotionally Focused Couples Therapy (EFCT) We can feel emotionally off balance when we do not feel important or connected to the most valuable person in our life, our intimate partner.
 Our ability to effectively communicate or follow "rules of fighting fair" go out the window.
 We no longer care about the rules.
-We want to be heard, we are in fight or flight mode.
+We want to be heard and we are in fight or flight mode.

-Emotionally Focused Therapists help slow the dance down so the couple can examine the negative cycle together and begin the process of stopping the cycle, beginning to listen and understand one another on a deeper level.
+Emotionally Focused Couples Therapists help slow the dance down so the couple can examine the negative cycle together and begin the process of stopping the cycle, beginning to listen and understand one another on a deeper level.
 Research has consistently shown that this process of change creates deeper and more meaningful connection.
-Change that lasts sustainably over time.
+EFCT offers change that is sustainable long-term.

 Emotionally Focused Individual Therapy (EFIT)

 EFIT is a groundbreaking therapeutic model that facilitates emotional processing and the creation of secure relationships with self and others.
 Originating from Emotionally Focused Therapy (EFT) for couples, EFIT adapts these principles for individual therapy, offering a structured approach to help individuals address various challenges including anxiety, depression, trauma and relationship problems.
 EFIT’s unique approach empowers mental health professionals to help their clients transform restrictive emotional patterns, foster internal coherence, and build deep resilience.
 In other words, EFIT allows them to be fit to flourish in life and in love.